Vaibhav586/Third-eye-for-blind-people/README.md

 Contributing
 We welcome contributions from the community!
 Please follow the standard GitHub fork/clone workflow and submit a pull request with your enhancements or bug fixes.

+How to Run the Code:
+Setup Ultralytics YOLOv8: Make sure to install the necessary YOLOv8 components before running the code: pip install ultralytics

+Run System Checks:
+python check.py

+Run IR Sensor Detection: Configure the IR sensor connected to the Raspberry Pi and run the following script: python IR.py

+Run Object Detection using YOLOv8: Perform object detection on an image using YOLOv8: python yolo_basic.py